wragge/trove-data-guide/other-digitised-resources/how-to/extract-embedded-metadata.md

 These page identifiers can be used to download images of the pages.

 Here's a function you can use to get the dimensions of the `access` copy of a page.
+Note, however, that the downloadble versions of page images seem to limited to a maximum of 5000 pixels on the longest dimension.
+It's important to know the difference between the size of the `access` copy and the downloaded page if you're going to make use of [the page's OCR layout data](get-ocr-layout-data.md).

 ```{code-cell} ipython3
 ---